d-morrison/IntroStatActivities/_book/12-regression.md

 \vspace{1in}

-## Out of class activity
+### Take-home messages

+1. TODO

+### Out-of-class activity

-In the out of class activity we will focus on using simulation based methods for inference of regression.
+In the out-of-class activity we will focus on using simulation based methods for inference of regression.
 Use section 7.1 in the textbook and the TwoQuantSim video to complete the following questions.

 First let's think about how one simulation would be created on the null distribution using cards.
 First we would write the values for the response variable, wins, on each card.
 Next, we would shuffle the y values to a new x value (explanatory variable).
 Then, find the line of regression for the shuffled cards.